Written by Tomas Meskauskas on (updated)

-Langolier was discovered by Emmanuel_ADC-Soft, this malicious program belongs to the Scarab ransomware family.
-Like most programs of this type, it is used by cyber criminals with a purpose to encrypt data stored on victim's computer and to keep it unusable unless a ransom is paid.
-Langolier is designed to rename encrypted files and create ransom notes in files named "HOW TO RECOVER ENCRYPTED FILES.TXT".
-It renames files by adding ".langolier" extension, for example, if a file is named "1.jpg", then this ransomware will rename it to "1.jpg.langolier" and so on.
+Langolier was discovered by Emmanuel_ADC-Soft.
+This malicious program belongs to the Scarab ransomware family.
+Like most programs of this type, it is used by cyber criminals to encrypt data stored on the victim's computer and to keep it unusable until a ransom is paid.

 Screenshot of a message encouraging users to pay a ransom to decrypt their compromised data: